wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 Simple is better than complex.<br>
 Flat is better than nested.

-Aren't sets are just Beautiful, Explicit, Simple and Flat?  =)
+Aren't sets just Beautiful, Explicit, Simple and Flat?  =)

 ### Membership  Tests